Web Developer

 Click Download as PDF.
 Everything renders locally as a real vector PDF, keeping the text selectable and the US Letter layout intact, with nothing sent anywhere and no account needed.
 If the browser refuses the in-page export, it falls to the print dialog and you save from there.

 Yes, provided it is fast to tailor.
 Web candidates almost never send a real cover letter, so a short, specific one is a low-cost way to stand out.
-With a template like this, shaping it to a new posting is a few minutes of work, and it can be the detail a hiring manager holds onto.
+With a template like this, shaping it for a new posting is a couple of minutes of effort, and it can be the detail a hiring manager holds onto.

 Who wrote this